-The festival’s kick-off celebration takes place in conjunction with the fall installment of the Gallery Crawl in the Cultural District.
-The rotating lineup of thought-provoking and award-winning work by local, national and international artists is accompanied by a variety of music, dance and film happenings, hands-on activities and special events.
-Did we mention that it’s all free?
+More than 25 venues large and small will swing open their doors for the summer installment of the Gallery Crawl in the Cultural District.
+The Pittsburgh Cultural Trust’s quarterly showcase features a rotating lineup of thought-provoking and award-winning works by local, national and international artists, accompanied by a variety of free music, dance and film happenings, hands-on activities and special events.
+And did we mention that it’s all free?

 What’s new this month downtown?
 At Wood Street Galleries, see the first solo U.S. exhibition and a special audio visual performance by London-based artist collective D-Fuse.
 Step into Pattern and Noise to explore data visualization, environmental issues, global interdependency and qualities of light and motion throughout two floors of the gallery.

 At nearby SPACE, see how 12 artists created large painting directly on the gallery walls in a group show curated by Robert Raczka.
 The opening event will also feature a live art happening and music by DJ Dave Zak Party Time.While there, be transfixed by Randy Gilson’s ongoing Thinkerers installation, which is part of the gallery’s ongoing windowSPACE installation project.
 Gilson, who is known the world over for his Randyland public art house in the Mexican War Streets, has created the large-scale work out of 200 colorful faces that are hand-painted on reclaimed slate tiles.